bigfix/developer.bigfix.com/site/reference/types/bes-action-set.md

 # type: bes action set

-The &amp;lt;bes action set&amp;gt; inspectors return the iterated list of BES Actions, converted into a set to make it easy to do set arithmetic with the list.
+The &lt;bes action set&lt; inspectors return the iterated list of BES Actions, converted into a set to make it easy to do set arithmetic with the list.

 # element of &lt;bes action set&gt; : bes action

-Returns the unique elements of the specified &amp;lt;bes action set&amp;gt;, removing duplicates and sorting by value.Example: names of elements of bes action set - Returns the names of all the BES Actions.
+Returns the unique elements of the specified &lt;bes action set&lt;, removing duplicates and sorting by value.Example: names of elements of bes action set - Returns the names of all the BES Actions.

 # intersection of &lt;bes action set&gt; : bes action set